 What is the Graduate Biology Mentorship Association?

-The Graduate Biology Mentorship Association (Formally known as BIOME) was founded in April 2013 with a mission to link graduate and undergraduate education.
+The Graduate Biology Mentorship Association was founded in April 2013 with a mission to link graduate and undergraduate education.
 The Graduate Biology Mentorship Association has graduate and senior undergraduate mentors that can provide all science students with an invaluable resource of information as mentors.
 For things like deciding between majors, graduate school, medical school, pharmacy school, academic and industry jobs; we all would love to help the students and share in our experiences.
 Many of the graduate mentors have completed their undergraduate degrees here at UC Santa Barbara and look forward to giving back.

 - What Do Our Mentors Do?